 The Darien Historical Society, a 501(c) (3) organization, serves as the local history resource of Darien, through its acquisition and preservation of original photographs, documents, books and artifacts, and provides community access to these primary resources through exhibitions, lectures and educational programs, as well as through its public library.

-The Darien Historical Society receives no funding from the Town of Darien.
-We rely entirely on private funding received from membership dues and contributions as well as from our program revenue and merchandise sales.
+The Darien Historical Society relies on private funding from membership dues and contributions as well as from our program revenue and merchandise.

 Board of Directors